-• The NB, EB and WB approaches will operate with traffic signal control.
+- his ng ble ed SB or Bgh ast e: - The NB, EB and WB approaches will operate with traffic signal control.
 No changes from the existing signal operations is proposed.

-• The SB approach is STOP control and the right-turn operating as a free-flow movement, there is no concern with these vehicles impacting the adjacent intersection operations at Woodward Ave.
+Island - The SB approach is STOP control and the s a free flow movement.
+With the WB right-turn operating as a free-flow movement, there is no concern with these vehicles impacting the adjacent intersection operations at Woodward Ave.

-Pedestrians on the west and south legs of the intersection will have pedestrian signal heads.
+• Pedestrians on the west and south legs of the intersection will have pedestrian signal heads.
 The north leg of the intersection will operate as an unsignalized crossing and vehicles will need to yield to pedestrians in the crosswalk.
 This the existing pedestrian operations at this intersection.